• Skip to main content

 2. It’s versatile, and whether you make it for breakfast or lunch, or as a dinner side-dish, I have serving suggestions that will take it over the top.

-3. It is fried potatoes with bacon in it…enough said!
+3. It is fried potatoes with onions and bacon in it…enough said!

 Ingredients for Southern Fried Potatoes including potatoes, bacon, and onion.